oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

   ![](./images/object-storage-link.png " ")

-3. Navigate to the "oracle_bucket" you created in Lab 2.
+3. Navigate to the "pidaydemo" you created in Lab 2.

 4. Create a new folder called "lab-4".